As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The two varieties of feldspar which make up moonstone are orthoclase and albite.
 The slow rate of their cooling allows the first constituent to harden well before the second.

-As it hardens, the material which is still liquid has a tendency to stick together, but while the two feldspar types have such similar densities, the liquid cannot travel very far.
+As it hardens, the material, which is still liquid, tends to stick together, but while the two feldspar types have such similar densities, the liquid cannot travel very far.

-The microscopic layers form as a result of the first ingredient solidifying into a lattice while fighting for space with the liquid ingredient.
+The microscopic layers form from the first ingredient solidifying into a lattice while fighting for space with the liquid ingredient.

 The liquid layers then start to solidify.
-In the absence of any foreign disturbance, the gemstone structure is determined at this point and needs only to harden before it becomes a gemstone.
+Without any foreign disturbance, the gemstone structure is determined at this point and needs only to harden before it becomes a gemstone.

 If other minerals are present during this process, it is easy to see how the fragile system could be disrupted, either by a liquid persisting after everything else solidifies or a solid forming too early, breaking the lattice, and a lesser quality stone produced as a result.

-Similarly, with too quick of a cooling process, both ingredients solidify at similar times and don’t have time to form the exact crystal structure.
+Similarly, with a cooling process that is too quick, both ingredients solidify at similar times and don’t have time to form the exact crystal structure.

 TIP: Moonstone is a popular type of stone to use for rock tumbling.
 Check out the step-by-step guide on how to tumble moonstone in the article below: